 This exam is conducted for the recruitment of Upper Division Clerks in various government-owned agencies.
 The selection process is divided into two shifts.
-First is a written exam which consists two separate papers followed by the Second exam which is an interview.
+First is a written exam which consists of two separate papers followed by the Second exam which is an interview.

 Written Exam: Two separate exams will be conducted.
 The first exam will be a multiple choice questions exam which will carry total 300 marks.
 The second exam will be conventional and carry 200 marks.
-0.25 marks will be deducted for every wrong answer as per negative marking scheme.
+0.25 marks will be deducted for every wrong answer as per the negative marking scheme.

 Personal Interview: Personal interview will be commenced to check how a candidate handles different situations at different occasions.
-This will also check mental stability of every aspirant.
+This will also check the mental stability of every aspirant.
 Those who qualify this stage will be selected as SSC UDC.

 Junior Hindi Translators recruitment is conducted by SSC.
 Although it’s not the highly appeared exam but still its one of the most legit job vacancy.
 Candidates who want to be JHT can apply for this post and they will have to appear in two separate exams.